The AFP

 The Department of Middle Eastern Studies houses faculty specializing in Middle Eastern cultures and languages and offers specialized academic programs in Arabic, Hebrew, Islamic, Persian, and Turkish studies.

-The AFP collaborates with the Teaching Arabic as a Foreign Language (TAFL) Center at Alexandria University in Egypt for our study abroad program.
-The study abroad program in Alexandria is administered by the American Councils for International Education in partnership with The Alexandria University’s TAFL Center.
+The AFP collaborates with the Teaching Arabic as a Foreign Language (TAFL) Center at Alexandria University in Egypt for our Capstone Year study abroad program.
+The program in Alexandria is administered by the American Councils for International Education in partnership with The Alexandria University’s TAFL Center.
 The Center provides the faculty and facilities needed to achieve our goal of graduating students with superior proficiency.

-The AFP collaborates with the Arabic Language Center at Damascus University in Syria for our summer and year-long study abroad programs.
+The AFP collaborates with the Arab American Language Institute in Morocco (AALIM) for our summer study abroad program.
 The program is administered in conjunction with the American Councils for International Education.

 American Councils for International Education